 Skip to main content

-You can invoke Agent Builder agents from your applications using the LangGraph SDK.
+You can invoke Agent Builder agents from your applications using the LangGraph SDK or the REST API.
 Agent Builder agents run on Agent Server, so you can use the same API methods as any other LangSmith deployment.
+The REST API lets you call your agent from any language or platform that supports HTTP requests.

 Prerequisites